 MEMORY BOOSTING ESSENTIAL OILS

 - Lavender essential oil – helps to reduce anxiety and promote sleep and relaxation.
-Blend 5 drops with 10ml carrier oil and swirl into a warm bath.
+Blend 5 drops with 10ml blending oil and swirl into a warm bath.

 - Lemon essential oil – has been shown to have a calming effect and help improve memory.
-Blend 5 drops with 10ml carrier oil and massage into shoulders, upper chest or hands.
+Blend 5 drops with 10ml blending oil and massage into shoulders, upper chest or hands.

 - Rosemary essential oil – an uplifting oil used to stimulate the mind and body.
 A recent study suggested the smell of Rosemary essential oil enhanced memory.
 Use in a diffuser and let the powerful aroma fill a room.